void-linux/void-docs/src/config/musl.md

 all compatible packages in our official repositories are available with musl-linked binaries in addition to their glibc counterparts.

-Currently, there are nonfree and debug subrepositories for musl, but no multilib subrepo.
+Currently, there are nonfree and debug sub-repositories for musl, but no multilib sub-repo.

 ## Incompatible software